Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 7. Enter the Krakow Cathedral

-The Cathedral of the city is located on the hill of Wawel, is dedicated to St. Stanislaus and is over 1000 years old.
-It is one of the most important buildings in Poland so do not forget to observe it carefully and visit it inside, since the entrance is free.
+The city's Cathedral is located on Wawel Hill, is dedicated to St. Stanislaus and is over 1000 years old.
+It is one of the most important buildings in Poland and, therefore, it is included when booking a tour of the old town, in addition, the entrance is free.

 Inside you can not take pictures and if you want to climb the tower to see the aerial views of the city you will have to pay about four euros.
-If you find this visit interesting do not hesitate to add to your route some of the best churches in Krakow.
-You will not regret it.
+If you find this visit interesting, do not hesitate to add to your route other of the best churches in Krakow.
+You won't regret it.

 Book a tour of the Old Town and Jewish Quarter